-Cataracts causes our eye’s natural lens to become cloudy, like looking through a foggy windshield.
-During cataract surgery, your eye’s natural, clouded lens is removed and replaced with clear, artificial lens.
+Cataracts cause our eye’s natural lens to become cloudy, like looking through a foggy windshield.
+During cataract surgery, your eye’s natural, clouded lens is removed and replaced with a clear, artificial lens.
 This is called an intraocular lens (IOL) implant.

-There are many different types of intraocular lens implants, each of which has its own unique benefits.
+There are many different types of intraocular lens implants to consider, each of which has its own unique benefits.
 Dr. Benaim will work with you to determine which one is the best fit for your vision needs and answer any questions you may have about the procedure.

 Multifocal intraocular lens implants allow you to see clearly from a distance, at intermediate distances and up close.
 They’re designed with different focal zones or rings, each of which is set at a different power.
 As a result, patients generally become less dependent on reading glasses.
-If you are suffering from cataracts and have difficulty reading, seeing objects up close, or are having trouble driving especially at night, the Tecnis multifocal lens may be a great option for your vision needs.
+If you are suffering from cataracts and have difficulty reading, seeing objects up close, or are having trouble driving, especially at night, a multifocal lens may be a great option for your vision needs.

 Not sure which intraocular lens is best?
 Dr. Benaim can help you weigh the options.